MEOWSISI/SEGGS_Wiki/README.md

 # SEGGS_Wiki
-Library for the SE Guild of Galiant Soldiers.
+This is the library for the SE Guild of Galiant Soldiers.
+Here you can find a collection of scripts that can help you spread the SEGGS to our enemies!

+## Repository structure

+* FAQ
+* Community Scripts